ropensci-archive/ecoengine/inst/Using_ecoengine.md

 ## 6       Ants
 ```

 Currently there are 57 lists available.
 We can drill deeper into any list to get all the available data.
-We can also narrow our checklist search to groups of interest.
+We can also narrow our checklist search to groups of interest (see `unique(all_lists$subject)`).
 For example, to get the list of Spiders:

 ```r